Manu-Andaluz/Frequent-Questions/Readme.md

-# Preguntas frecuentes creadas con React y Vite para practicar
+# Frequent questions build with React and Vite for practice